 - ¾ teaspoon fresh cracked pepper

-Bring beets, quinoa, water, thyme, salt, and olive oil to boil in large pot.
+- Bring beets, quinoa, water, thyme, salt, and olive oil to boil in large pot.
 Reduce heat to low.
 Cover.
 Simmer 15 minutes.
 Remove from heat.
 Add spinach leaves.
 Return lid.
-Let sit five minutes.
+Let sit 5 minutes.

 - Fluff quinoa with fork while combining all ingredients.